madebyollin/taesdv/README.md

 > [!NOTE]
 > Lots of TODOs still:
+>
-> 1. Add SVD or similar example notebook
+> 1. Add StreamDiffusion or other v2v example
-> 2. Change repo example videos from roundtrip to gen decode (the TAESD encoder hasn't changed lol)
-> 3. Add performance metrics (it's like the same)
+> 2. Add performance metrics (it's like the same as TAESD)
-> 4. Add StreamDiffusion or other v2v example
-> 5. Get a less smudgy checkpoint :)
+> 3. Get a less smudgy checkpoint :)
+> 4. Better / more example videos
-> 6. Add to Diffusers
+> 5. Add to Diffusers somehow?

+## How can I use TAESDV for previewing generated videos?

+See the [AnimateLCM previewing example](./examples/TAESDV_Previewing_During_Generation.ipynb), which visualizes a TAESDV preview after each generation step.

 ## How does TAESDV work?